On the circular correlation coefficients for bivariate von Mises distributions on a torus: Circular correlation coefficients for bivariate von Mises sine and cosine distributions

 \begin{proof} These results follow from Proposition~\ref{vms_expec_res}~\ref{E_sin_x_sin_y_sgn} and Proposition~\ref{vmc_expec_res}~\ref{E_c_sin_x_sin_y_sgn} and the definition of $\rho_{\js}$. \end{proof}

-\begin{remark} As immediate consequences of Corollary~\ref{cor_js_sign}, it follows that $\rho_{\js} \lesseqgtr 0$ if and only if $\lambda \lesseqgtr 0$ (for sine model) or $\kappa_3 \lesseqgtr 0$ (for cosine model).
-This in particular means $\rho_{\js} = 0$ implies $\lambda = 0$ for the sine model, and $\kappa_3 = 0$ for the cosine model, which in turn characterize independence in the respective models.
+\begin{remark} As immediate consequences of Corollary~\ref{cor_js_sign}, it follows that $\rho_{\js} \lesseqgtr 0$ if and only if $\kappa_3 \lesseqgtr 0$.
+This in particular means $\rho_{\js} = 0$ implies $\kappa_3 = 0$, which in turn characterizes independence in the respective models.
 Thus, for both von Mises sine and cosine models \emph{uncorrelatedness (in the sense of \citet{jammalamadaka:1988}) implies independence}, which is analogous to a bivariate normal distribution. \end{remark}

 \begin{corollary} For both von Mises sine and cosine models,

 where $\delta(X, Y) = E(XY)/\sqrt{E(X^2)E(Y^2)}$.
 This, in particular, implies (via the Schwarz inequality) that $|\rho_{\fl}| \leq |\rho_{\js}|$ for both sine and cosine models. \end{corollary}